booktree/booktree/README.md

 -   [Repositext](http://repositext.org/).
 Open source.
 Aims at doing several tools, including GitLab optimized for Markdown editing, like this project, but also things which this project does not aim to do such as Word and InDesign bidirectional conversions.
-Seems to be on an early stage but promising.
+Not clear what they have done so far: seems to be on an early stage but promising.

 -   [Draft](https://draftin.com).
 Markdown input, single file input/output only.
     Limited version control and merge request-like functionality.